Gus Triandos: Personal life

 Triandos's family origins are from Koroni, Messenia, Greece.
 He was one of four children of Peter Triandos and Helen Mourgos, Greek immigrants to the U.S. He and wife Evelyn had three children, son Gary Triandos and daughters Lori Luna and Tracey Hook.
 Triandos served as a scout for the Los Angeles Dodgers from 1973 to 1975.
 In later years, he lived in San Jose, California.
 Triandos Drive in Timonium, Maryland is named in honor of the popular catcher.

 In popular culture

 In the second episode of the third season of Baltimore-based HBO show The Wire, Triandos is referenced and discussed about by the character Herc, who talks about how Triandos was tasked with the tough job of catching for knuckleball pitcher Hoyt Wilhelm for five years and how Triandos remarked that catching for Wilhelm "nearly ruined me."
 The reference to Triandos arose when Herc told Carver that if he had to engage in sexual intercourse with any man it would have to be Triandos.
+David Simon, the showrunner for "The Wire", wrote that he sent Triandos a copy of the script before filming and that Triandos called the reference "pretty funny".